-For vendors interested in doing business with Columbia University, there are several points to be aware of:
+For suppliers interested in doing business with Columbia University, there are several points to be aware of:

-- The University has a set of preferred vendors, selected through a competitive sourcing process, that schools and departments are encouraged and often required to use for many goods and services.
-Agreements with preferred vendors are multi-year contracts.
-Vendors who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire on opportunities.
-It is recommended checking in on an annual basis on preferred vendor opportunities, but not any more frequently.
-Vendors should inquire about basic requirements for consideration.
+- The University has a set of preferred suppliers (UwPA's), selected through a competitive sourcing process, that schools and departments are encouraged and often required to use for many goods and services.
+Agreements with preferred suppliers are multi-year contracts.
+Suppliers who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire about possible opportunities.
+It is recommended checking in on an annual basis on various sourcing opportunities, but not any more frequently.
+Suppliers should inquire about basic requirements for consideration.

 - Sourcing at both the central Purchasing and school/department level is done on University and department determined schedules, and reflect University strategic priorities.
-Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting many months.
+Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting much longer.